 Skip to main content

 New to tool calling?
-Start with the Tool Calling for LLM guide to learn how to set up and configure tools.
+Start with the Tools overview and Tool Calling for LLM.
 This page focuses on best practices for building reliable tool integrations.
+Maintaining legacy inline tools?
+See Legacy inline tool calling.

 User speaks